 Who we are

-For over 75 years, the Soil Association has worked with everyone to transform the way we eat, farm, and care for our natural world.
+For over 75 years, the Soil Association has worked to transform the way we eat, farm and care for our natural world.

 We build real solutions from the ground up.
 Because the only way to solve the issues facing our world is to understand that they are all connected - and that food, farming and forestry are a vital part of the solution.